-Amy is currently a member of the National Association of Professional Organizers (NAPO) and served for eight years on the Board of Directors of their Chicago chapter.
+Amy is currently a member of the National Association of Productivity and Organizing Professionals (NAPO) and served for eight years on the Board of Directors of their Chicago chapter.
 She served as secretary for three years, president for four and director at large for one.
 She is also the former Chair of the NAPO Higher Education Taskforce, a nationwide committee formed to design and implement an educational curriculum for a bachelor's degree in organizing and productivity.

 Site design by Ryan G. Wilson Amy Trager, © 2006-2017